Using your credit card abroad

 Tip: Saving up rewards points during the year can be a handy way of relieving some of the gift buying burden at Christmas time.

 BNZ cards give you ultimate flexibility

 Whether you want a card that earns rewards or a low interest rate, we’ve got you covered.

 1. Fly Buys terms and conditions apply.
 Fly Buys collection and redemption rates are subject to change without notice.
 For further details visit flybuys.co.nz.
 BNZ (and its related companies) do not guarantee the collection or redemption of Fly Buys points or that Fly Buys points will continue to be offered for products or services provided by them.

-2. BNZ Investment Services Limited, a wholly owned subsidiary of Bank of New Zealand (‘BNZ’), is the issuer and manager of the BNZ KiwiSaver Scheme.
-A copy of the BNZ KiwiSaver Scheme product disclosure statement is available on bnz.co.nz.
+2. BNZ Investment Services Limited, a wholly owned subsidiary of BNZ, is the Issuer and Manager of the BNZ KiwiSaver Scheme.
+Download a copy of the BNZ KiwiSaver Scheme Product Disclosure Statement PDF 1.7MB, or pick up a copy from a BNZ store.
 Investments made in the BNZ KiwiSaver Scheme do not represent deposits or other liabilities of BNZ or any other member of the National Australia Bank Limited group, and are subject to investment risk, including possible delays in repayment and loss of income and principal invested.
-None of BNZ or any other member of the National Australia Bank Limited group, the Supervisor, and any other director of any of them, the Crown or any other person guarantees (either fully or in part) the performance or returns of BNZ KiwiSaver Scheme or the repayment of capital.
+None of BNZ, any other member of the National Australia Bank Limited group, the Supervisor, any director of any of them, the Crown or any other person guarantees (either fully or in part) the performance or returns of the BNZ KiwiSaver Scheme or the repayment of capital.